-What’s more, your selected help desk software should provide a holistically interconnected omnichannel framework for consistent customer experiences across different channels.
+What’s more, your selected ticketing system should provide a holistically interconnected omnichannel framework for consistent customer experiences across different channels.

 All things considered, there’s no standard budget or pricing for automated ticketing systems.
 Rather, your budget size should be based on your IT support needs, the number of agents you’re planning to host within the system, the size of your client base, plus your company’s projected growth in the near future.